merlinND/DPyStream/readme.md

 4. Execute the main file: `path/to/python DPyStream.py`
 5. The server is now running.
 6. To shutdown the server, at any time, just press `Enter`

-### Note

-At the INSA, you will find python already installed at this path: `"C:\Program Files\LibreOffice 4.0\program\python.exe"` Also, the resources are already loaded according to the present catalog.